 Things to remember:

-• Ensure you enter the correct reference numbers in GVMS, including the GB EORI number
+• Ensure you enter the correct reference numbers in GVMS, including the XI EORI number

 • Ensure the driver transporting goods has the Goods Movement Reference barcode and knows if the vehicle has been selected for checks.
 The driver can refer to the GOV.UK service ‘Check if you need to report for an inspection’ for more guidance